 With four models to choose from, Salomon provides a frontside ski for every level of skier, let’s take a look at each one.

 Salomon Aira 80 Ti is an excellent option for the athletic intermediate up to advanced skier.
-The construction and is stable at speed, but not too demanding for the intermediate skier to grow and improve their skills.
+The C/FX 3 and the Ti Power Zone gives the ski stability at speed, but is still not too demanding for the intermediate skier to grow and improve their skills.
 At 80mm underfoot the Aira 80 Ti is quick and nimble edge to edge and most known for having the agility and stability to be the best carver in the series.
 This ski shares the same construction as its big sister, but a more manageable waist width for skiers still improving.

 Salomon Aira 76 CF is a perfect option for athletic beginners up to solid intermediates.
 The Woodcore has a great mix of forgiveness and stability that will not make learning too challenging while still being a solid ski once you improve.
 The Semi Sandwich Construction has a Monocoque Cap Construction in the tip and tail that is easy to slide around with edge hold when you need it.
 The Ti Power Zone just underneath the binding platform adds the right amount of stiffness without causing the ski to fatigue you too quickly.